kenatiod/MUT/Understanding Machine Understanding.md

 Looking back, it's clear that the MUTT represents a significant leap forward in how humans conceptualize and assess machine understanding.
 By moving beyond narrow, task-specific benchmarks and probing a wide range of cognitive capabilities - from language comprehension and reasoning to social intelligence and metacognition - the MUTT offers a more holistic and rigorous approach to evaluating the depth and flexibility of AI systems.
 The team has come to learn that the question is not **if** machines understand, but rather, how **much** do machines understand?

 The potential implications of this work are profound.
 Not only could the MUTT help drive more cognitively-grounded approaches to AI development, but it could also reshape the very nature of human-AI interaction.
 By focusing on understanding as the core metric of intelligence, rather than mere task performance, or nebulous subjectivity, the MUTT points the way towards AI systems that are not just powerful tools, but genuine intellectual partners.

+(The insights from cognitive neuroscience on the distributed and embodied nature of human understanding, covered in Appendix A1, can further inform these cognitively-grounded approaches to AI.)

 Of course, the MUTT is not a silver bullet.
 As Alice, Bob, and Claude would be the first to acknowledge, it is a starting point for further exploration, not a definitive solution.
 There are still many open questions and challenges to grapple with, from refining the evaluation framework itself to exploring its applications across different domains.